KrishnaNarwade/Financial-Expense-Manager-/README.md

 # General
 This repository contains a simple Expense manager.
 You can track your expense and budget get to know where you are spending your money.
 It already comes with options of adding , deleting, modifying, getting current date of the puchase.
 Furthermore, it comes with the functionality to Get the vizulised chart and graphics of what and where you have spent your valuable money.

+You can find the Screenshot of GUI [Here].

 # 1 Git
 I am using Git to always push my code and required file.
 I recently have pushed my Expense tracker Python code, requirment.txt file and the UML diagrams.